 Of the 85 total ongoing Flood Mitigation Projects throughout the Lower Rio Grande Region, 8 of them are nonstructural projects.
-These are also within the Counties of Hidalgo, Willacy, Webb, & Cameron and represent four of the seven hydrologic subbasins (HUC 8) present within the Region 15 Planning Area.
+These are also within the Counties of Hidalgo, Willacy, & Cameron.
+These projects include flood studies, gauging/monitoring mechanisms, other expansion of a drainage district's machinery for the construction and maintenance of flood mitigation infrastructure.